 Run Time: 90 minutes

-In the film’s timeline, Japan underwent a separation in 1974; the southern part of the county was occupied by the United States, while the northern island Ezo is occupied by the “Union.”
+In the film’s timeline, Japan underwent a separation in 1974.
+The southern part of the county was occupied by the United States, while the northern island Ezo is occupied by the “Union.”
 That same year, construction began on a large tower on Ezo.
-The film is set in the year 1996; at this point, the United States has ended its occupation of southern Japan, and the two countries have formed a pact called “the Alliance.”
+The film itself is set in the year 1996.
+At this point, the United States has ended its occupation of southern Japan, and the two countries have formed a pact called “the Alliance.”
 The Union retains control of Ezo, and contact between the two regions is suspended.

 Sayuri has been in the hospital for those three years, due to an extreme form of narcolepsy.
 She’s been asleep all of this time, and her mind is trapped in an unpopulated parallel universe.
 Somehow, she is connected to the Union’s research into parallel universes and the secrets of the Ezo tower.
 When Hiroki and Takuya learn what’s happened to Sayuri, they have different ideas of what needs to be done.
 They have to decide whether it’s more important to save Sayuri or to save the world.